greenelab/xswap-manuscript/manuscript.md

 Features whose performances on permuted networks were below that of the edge prior only imperfectly captured degree (eg: Jaccard index), whereas features whose performances equaled the edge prior completely captured degree (eg: preferential attachment index).

 Features can also capture information beyond degree, and our method can quantify this performance.
-For example, RWR captured more than degree because it reached all of a node's neighbors in one step after each restart.
+For example, the superior performance on unpermuted networks relative to permuted networks indicated that RWR, resource allocation, Jaccard, and Adamic/Adar indices captured more than degree in this prediction task.
-These results aligned with the definitions of each feature and validated that xswap accurately assessed reliance on degree.
+These results aligned with the definitions of each feature and validated that our permutation framework accurately assessed reliance on degree.

 ## Discussion